MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/dependency-service/photo-picker.md

 }
 ```

 This method accesses the `MainActivity` class for several purposes: for the `Instance` property, for the `PickImageId` field, for the `TaskCompletionSource` property, and to call `StartActivityForResult`.
-This method is defined by the `FormsApplicationActivity` class that is the base class of `MainActivity`.
+This method is defined by the `FormsAppCompatActivity` class, which is the base class of `MainActivity`.

 <a name="UWP_Implementation" />